indirajith/fabric-setup/operations_guide.rst

-The MSP for Org1 will contain the trusted root certificate of Org1, the certificate of the Org0's admin identity, and the trusted root certificate of the TLS CA. The MSP folder structure can be seen below.
+The MSP for Org1 will contain the trusted root certificate of Org1, the certificate of the Org1's admin identity, and the trusted root certificate of the TLS CA. The MSP folder structure can be seen below.
+This structure is in containers.

 .. code:: text